jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

     * Comments
 * Workstream must be specified when creating the first PA and may be different to what was previously set in EToN.
     * The historical works reference number will not change as a result of adding a new PA.
+* Note: Historical works records will not appear in the Works records list until a new PA has been added in Street Manager i.e. no longer have works status of 'historical works'.